-Everyone has their own routine for bathing their pets.
-Many owners are just using human shampoo to maintain a fresh smelling canine coat.
-But there’s some doubt, and for good reason, regarding how suitable regular shampoo is for dogs.
+Everyone has a routine for bathing their pets.
+Many owners use human shampoo to maintain a fresh smelling canine coat.
+But is regular shampoo appropriate for dogs?

-If your goal simply to have a nice smelling best bud, then human shampoo will do the trick.
-But there are other factors to consider when you go about giving your beloved dog a good washing.
+If your goal simply to have a nice smelling best bud, human shampoo does the trick.
+Other factors, however, should be considered when you go about giving your beloved dog a washing.

-Sure, it’s cheaper to share your own shower supplies.
-Let’s take a closer look at this debated issue for your dog’s sake.
-You may come to realize that human shampoo can’t provide important health benefits and may actually do more harm than good.
+It’s cheaper to use your shower supplies.
+Eventually, though, you’ll come to realize human shampoo can’t provide your dog with health benefits.
+It may actually do more harm than good.

 Can I Give My Dog a Bath using Human Shampoo?
 Answer: Yes, but dog shampoo is much better

-You can use a people product but a high-quality canine-formulated organic shampoo is much healthier.
+You can use a people product but a high-quality canine-formulated organic shampoo and conditioner is healthier.

-We do not recommend regularly using human brands for dogs.
-The concept of ‘pet shampoo’ is not a marketing gimmick.
-Good canine shampoos are superior to human products and we’ll explain why.
-In any case, you don’t want to overdo it which is why a gently scented pet grooming spray also comes in handy.
+We don’t recommend regularly using human brands for dogs.
+The concept of ‘pet shampoo’ isn’t a marketing gimmick.
+Good dog shampoos are superior to human products and we’ll explain why.

 Some Shampoo Truths

-The fact is that dogs have more sensitive skin than we do.
-Human shampoo is much more likely to dry them out and make them itchy.
-In fact, some owners are quick to suspect allergies when the real culprits are the types of products being used in the bathtub!
+Dogs have more sensitive skin than we do.
+Human shampoo is more likely to dry them out and cause itchiness.
+Owners may suspect allergies when sometimes the real culprit is a bathtub product.

 Consider the pH Balance